DUI For Age Groups: 40 To 60

 - Actively maintain a “Superb” Rating by Avvo

 Do you want answers in the wake of an arrest?
-Schedule a free consultation with my firm to learn about the details of your case.
+Schedule a free consultation with my firm, Jonathan B. Blecher, P.A., to learn about the details of your case.

 Another common consideration for drivers in this age group is how a conviction may affect their job.
 For those who drive for a living or hold certain professional licenses, a conviction can have negative repercussions at work including the loss of employment.
 Furthermore, individuals who hold a professional license, such as doctors, educators, and real estate agents, may be subject to additional punishments from their respective industry review boards.
 Even if your job duties do not include driving, you may still need to report a DUI conviction to your employer, especially in the case of a felony offense.